arshiacomplus/python_v2ray/README.md

 - **[GFW-knocker/Xray-core](https://github.com/GFW-knocker/Xray-core)** for the powerful and versatile Xray-core.
 - **[apernet/hysteria](https://github.com/apernet/hysteria)** for the feature-rich, high-performance Hysteria proxy.

-## 🤝 Contributing

-Contributions are welcome!
-Please see our [contribution guidelines](link/to/contributing.md) for more details.

 ## 📜 License

 Distributed under the GNU General Public License v3.0.
 See `LICENSE` for more information.